fanningert/kirbycms-extension-video/README.md

 ## Hint to convert a video file into different file formats

-Thanks goes to "@derhuerst" for this script.
+Thanks goes to https://github.com/derhuerst for this script.

 ```bash
 #!/bin/bash